MODEL YEAR 1959

 1st Reg. date: 1959

-Interior: Blue Leather
+Interior: Light Green Leather

 Announced in its home market in May 1957 the XK150 bore a family resemblance to the XK120 and XK140 but was radically revised.
 Most visibly, a one-piece windscreen replaced the split screen, and the wing line carried higher and more streamlined at the doors.
 The widened bonnet opened down to the wings, and on the coupés the windscreen frame was moved forward 4 inches (102 mm) to make passenger access easier.
 The car was available at various times in Red, Pearl Grey, White, Indigo Blue, Claret, Cotswold Blue, Black, Mist Grey, Sherwood Green, Carmen Red, British Racing Green, Cornish Grey, and Imperial Maroon.

 The XK150's dashboard came trimmed in leather, with walnut optional on all models.
 On the early drophead coupés, the aluminium centre dash panel, which was discontinued after June 1958, had an X pattern engraving similar to the early 3.8 E-Type.
 Thinner doors gave more interior space.
 A little red light reminded the driver that the front parking lights, located atop the wings (fenders), were on.

 Suspension and chassis were very similar to the XK140, with manual-only rack and pinion steering.
 The 3.4 litre DOHC straight-6 XK engine was similar to the XK140's, but a new "B" type cylinder head raised power to 180 SAE bhp at 5750 rpm.